NicFindlay/angular-web3/README.md

 # AngularWeb3

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This project is a simple WalletConnect V2 implmentation in Angular with the Wagmi version.

 ## Development server